 - Portrait of the Artist’s Father (c.
 1760), pen, black ink & grey wash in a ruled border on paper, 18.6 × 13.0 cm, David Allan (1744–1796).
-Edinburgh: National Gallery of Modern Art.
+Edinburgh: National Gallery of Modern Art, Accn D 4940.
 Ref.
 Smith (1969); Recorder Magazine 27 (2): front cover, b&w (2007); Galbriath (2007, b&w).
-Depicts the artist’s father, also David Allen, holding a baroque alto recorder with ivory mounts during leisure time as shore-master in the small harbour of Alloa, Central Scotland.
+Depicts the artist’s father, also David Allan, holding a baroque alto recorder with ivory mounts during leisure time as shore-master in the small harbour of Alloa, Central Scotland.
 Until the nineteenth century the sketch was accompanied by the actual recorder shown in the drawing.
 Unfortunately, the instrument itself no longer exists, due to woodworm damage.

 Alessandro Allori [Alessandro Bronzino, Alessandro di Cristofano di Lorenzo Allori]

 Italian painter of the Florentine school; one of the last notable exponents of Mannerism, painting in a style that had become outmoded by the time of his death; born Florence (1535), died Florence (1607); father of the painter Cristofano Allori (1577–1621).

 - Allegorical Portrait of a Young Man in the Guise of Mercury Slaying Argus, oil on panel, 144.8 cm × 88.9 cm, Alessandro Allori (1535-1607).
 Cambridge (USA): Fogg Art Museum, 2000.272.
 Ref.
 Gabrius Data Bank, OMP (2000, col.) As Argus lies sleeping on the ground, watched by Io (as a heifer), a triumphant Mercury does a victory dance with his caduceus in one hand and his recorder in the other.
 The recorder is clearly recognizable by its beak, window/labium and gently conical body.
 Several finger-holes are visible, but the foot is out of frame.
 Why anyone would want their likeness painted in the guise of Mercury in this singularly unattractive role is baffling.

 French architect and painter well-known for his portraits in his day but little known now; born Paris 1670, died Paris (1751).